nlohmann/json/README.md

 If you are using [Conan](https://www.conan.io/) to manage your dependencies, merely add `jsonformoderncpp/x.y.z@vthiery/stable` to your `conanfile.py`'s requires, where `x.y.z` is the release version you want to use.
 Please file issues [here](https://github.com/vthiery/conan-jsonformoderncpp/issues) if you experience problems with the packages.

+If you are using [hunter](https://github.com/ruslo/hunter/) on your project for external dependencies, then you can use the [nlohman_json package](https://github.com/ruslo/hunter/wiki/pkg.nlohmann_json).
+Please see the hunter project for any issues regarding the packaging.

 :warning: [Version 3.0.0](https://github.com/nlohmann/json/wiki/Road-toward-3.0.0) is currently under development.
 Branch `develop` is used for the ongoing work and is probably **unstable**.
 Please use the `master` branch for the last stable version 2.1.1.